brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 */
 ```

-Let's write our test to add the 'about' data in our query and see if it's value is returned back when we read the thread nested with the information object field.
+Let's write our test to add the 'about' data into our query and see if its value is returned back when we read the thread.

-The helper (InformationTestHelper) is responsible by calling the queries on the GraphQL layer and return a function.
+The helper (InformationTestHelper) is responsible for calling the queries on the GraphQL layer and returning a function.
 It returns a function so that we can call it with a json path to grab what we need.
-This pattern, function returning a function, may seem a little tricky at first, but it pays the cost with the clarity we get from it.
+This pattern, function returning a function, may seem a little tricky at first, but it is worth using because of the clarity we get from its output.

-Let's refactor a little and you will see what I'm talking about:
+If we refactor a little, you will see what I'm talking about:

 > The fixture creation is refactored into *createThreadsAndSubtopics*.
 > The call to THREAD, with id==$t1, returns a function that we call again passing 3 path strings.
 That will return those 3 values as an array that we then assign to *$informations*, *$s1ReadId* and *$s2ReadId* using the *list* function.